 There’s nothing like that feeling you get when you purchase a brand new notebook.
-You imagine yourself writing all of your great ideas in it.
-Then you bring it home, place it on your desk or shelf, and it just sits there looking pretty, collecting dust.
+You imagine all the possible ways you can use it.

 A great way to get started with your empty notebook is to mind map.
 A mind map is both a visual aid and a writing tool that helps you keep track of ideas and thoughts by linking a central/main idea with other related ideas.

 Creating a mind map can help you remember key points.
-It also helps you see connections between things and allows you to see patterns in the execution of ideas.
+It also helps you see connections between things and allows you to see patterns in abstract concepts and disconnected ideas.

 The great thing about “brain dumping” is that it’s unstructured.
 There’s no right or wrong way to do it because you’re writing whatever comes to your brain and onto your paper or keyboard.
-You keep writing until you can’t anymore.
-The point of this is to help declutter your mind or defog your brain.
+The point of this is to help declutter & organize your mind.

 4. Doodling.

 When in doubt, doodle.
-Notebooks are not just for writing, you know.
-It might seem silly to start doodling in a notebook because all it really is, is scribbling.
-But it’s actually a really effective way of getting inspired.
+Notebooks are not just for writing.
+It might seem silly to start doodling in a notebook, but it’s actually a really effective way of getting inspired.

-Another great thing about doodling is the benefits.
-According to a Harvard Health Publishing article, doodling:
+According to a Harvard Health Publishing article, doodling can help:

-Doodling improves your ability to solve problems and create things; that’s why it’s a great way to fill your blank notebook.
+Doodling can improve your ability to solve problems and create things, which is why it’s a great way to fill your blank notebook.

 Everyone has memories that they never want to forget.
 Capture those special moments by creating a notebook or journal that you can look back on any time you want.